Who Is Austin Tice?

-The Washington Post and McClatchy News Service have agreed to place full-page ads telling diners which restaurants are participating and acknowledging their support.
+The Washington Post and McClatchy News Service have agreed to place print and digital ads telling diners which restaurants are participating and acknowledging their support.
 In addition, participating restaurants will receive promotional content for use on websites and other communications to clientele.
-Restaurants also will receive in-store collateral that can be displayed in advance of the Night Out to encourage dining out on May 2.
+Restaurants also will receive in-store collateral that can be displayed in advance of the Night Out to encourage dining out on July 14.
 The National Press Club will hold regular briefings for media about which restaurants have joined the program and how many there are in each state.
 The Press Club will make sustained efforts to keep media informed through news conferences, press releases and on its website.

 What Happens If Austin Is Returned Without The Help Of The Reward Money?